samikhuska57/my-psych-engine-no-botplay-lag/README.md

 ## Mod Support
 * Probably one of the main points of this engine, you can code in .lua files outside of the source code, making your own weeks without even messing with the source!
 * Comes with a Mod Organizing/Disabling Menu.
+* It supports Bambi Charts for no botplay lag engine

 ## Atleast one change to every week: